sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

 ### Manual Integration

 If you want to install Gameroom Plugin manually, you would modify more configurations step by step.
-It’s a little perplex, we don’t recommend you to do this.
+It's a little perplex, we don't recommend you to do this.

 1. Find the Visual Studio Solution file(.sln) and open it.
 For Cpp project created by "cocos", you can find the solution file in "./proj.win32" sub-directory; As for JS project, you can find it in "./framework/runtime_src/proj.win32".
 We name the "proj.win32" **project-dir** for depict conveniently.

 2. Unzip the Gameromm Plugin package to get a dir including the plugin files.
-It’s called **plugin-dir**.
+It's called **plugin-dir**.

 3. Copy header files.
     a.
 For cpp project, copy "win32/include/*.h" in **plugin-dir** to "include" in your **project-dir**.